-Welcome to our guide on how to screenshot on a Chromebook.
-Taking screengrabs is a basic function of any decent system and for traditional PCs it’s baked into the keyboard as part of the print screen key, but how do you take grabs with a Chromebook where no such key seems to exist?
+Knowing how to screenshot on a Chromebook will come in handy, whether you use yours for work or for school.
+Taking screen grabs is a basic function of any decent system and for traditional PCs it’s baked into the keyboard as part of the print screen key.
+However, doing so on a Chromebook may not be so obvious to everyone.

-Fear not Chromebook users, Google has indeed included full screengrab features if you know where to look.
-We’re going to take you through all the options for how to screenshot on a Chromebook: full screenshots, cropped grabs, window capture and what to do if you don’t have access to the keyboard at all.
-Plus how to capture off to the clipboard and how the Chromebook screenshots are stored.
+The good news is that Google has included full screengrab features – much like how to take a screenshot on a Mac.
+So, all you know to do is learn how to screenshot on a Chromebook.
+That’s where we come in.
+In this guide, we’ll take you through all the options: full screenshots, cropped grabs, window capture and what to do if you don’t have access to the keyboard at all.
+We’ll even teach you how to capture off to the clipboard and how the Chromebook screenshots are stored.

 1. How to screenshot on a Chromebook with the whole screen